Skip to main content

 Other State Credit (OSCR): for purposes of income tax, credit for residents paying tax to another state and Vermont on the same income

-Other types of building construction: for purposes of real estate transfer taxes, may include a garage, motels, hotels, filing station, restaurants, office buildings, telephone switching office, etc.
+Other types of building construction: for purposes of real estate transfer taxes, may include a garage, motels, hotels, filling stations, restaurants, office buildings, telephone switching offices, etc.

 Outside Collection Agency (OCA): a collection agency under contract with the Vermont Department of Taxes to collect outstanding tax liabilities that have been inactive for more than sixty days.
 The collection agency contract is awarded through the competitive bidding process.